jrwdunham/auat/README.rst

   print statements to appear in stdout.
 - The ``--stop`` flag tells Behave to stop running the tests as soon as there is a single failure.
-- The rest of the ``-D``-style flags are Behave *user data*:

-  - The ``-D driver_name=Firefox`` flag tells Behave to use the Firefox browser.
-  - Finally, the remaining user data flags provide Behave with the URLs and authentication details of particular TSBC NC API instances.
+- The rest of the ``-D``-style flags are Behave *user data*.
+These user data flags provide Behave with the URLs and authentication details of particular TSBC NC API instances.

 To see all of the Behave user data flags that the TSBC-NC-AUAT recognizes, inspect the ``get_tsbc_nc_user`` function of the ``features/environment.py`` module.